ssbc/docs/README.md

 sbot invite.create 1
 ```

-This may now be given out to friends!
+This may now be given out to friends, to command your pub to follow them.
+You can give a larger number than 1 if you want to reuse the same code multiple times.

+You may want to add your pub to the [Informal Pub Servers Registry](https://github.com/ssbc/scuttlebot/wiki/Pub-servers).